 Once the Empire adopted Christianity, this practice became outlawed and punishable.
 That’s why St. Valentine himself was put to death, he was in the clergy and was secretly marrying young couples who wanted to continue the practice.

 Clearly, the idea of expressing love for another is timeless.
 Yet, the idea of showing yourself love is relatively new and brimming with benefits.
 The truth is, whether you are alone on Valentine’s Day or not, anyone can benefit from a good dose of self-love!

 Why Loving Yourself Is Vital

-If you are single and looking for lasting love, there is almost nothing as important as loving yourself first.
+If you’re single and looking for lasting love, there is almost nothing as important as loving yourself first.
 When you love yourself, you automatically have more confidence and better self-esteem.
 Your self-worth climbs high and this makes you very magnetic.

-When you have strong self-love, you tend to be happier, have more friends and feel more fulfilled.
-And you can weather most storms with greater calm.
-You know how to take good care of yourself, soothe your spirit and nourish your soul.
+When you have strong self-love, you’re happier, have more friends, and feel more fulfilled.
+You can weather most storms with greater calm and know how to take good care of yourself, soothe your spirit, and nourish your soul.

-So, as you can see there are pretty strong reasons to make self-love a priority if you’re alone on Valentine’s Day.
+So, there are a number of pretty strong reasons to make self-love a priority if you’re alone on Valentine’s Day.
 But it goes far deeper than just one day.
 You want to learn to love yourself EVERY DAY.

 9 Ways to Love Yourself and Feel Happier